EHaake/hw3-rgbcal/README.md

 Next, in the `Ui` I needed to scale the frame rate since the knob's `measure()` function returns a value scaled from 0 to 15.
 For that I implemented a simple scaling function on `Ui` which does just that and returns the value between 10 and 160 in steps of 10 as a u64, just as the spec requires.
 Then in  the `Control` match statement I compate the `frame_rate` value in the `Ui`'s  `UiState` struct.
 Like the other controls, if the current state doesn't match the internal state, I update the UI and set a flag to update the global Mutex.

 Finally, in the `run()` function in `Rgb` I just need to get the frame rate from the global Mutex, calculate the `frame_tick_time` from it and set `self.tick_time` to that value.
 That's all I need to do since `step()` uses the internal `tick_time` value already to turn each LED on and off for the appropriate amount of time.

+To finish up, I set hard coded the values I determined to be the most 'white' looking the that I could get from the LED to be the default settings.
+When starting program with everything wired up correctly, the led should appear white, and then touching any of the controls will then mess with the settings as expected.